yashmadan123/mslearn-openai/Instructions/Labs/00-GettingStarted.md

 ### Architecture

-These laboratories use the Azure OpenAI Service API to interface with models, Azure SDKs for application integration, and Azure Storage solutions to manage data and outcomes.
-You will also use prompt engineering and content filters to refine and safeguard the results.
+This lab provides robust functionalities for leveraging AI within Azure.
+Azure OpenAI integrates your data with large language models, enabling customized and secure interactions tailored to your needs.
+Azure OpenAI Models offer pre-trained and customizable models for various applications, such as text generation and language translation.
+Azure CloudShell provides an online, browser-based shell for managing Azure resources and running scripts, streamlining cloud management.
+DALL-E generates images from textual descriptions using advanced AI technology, enhancing creative capabilities.
+Finally, prompt engineering refines input prompts to optimize AI model responses, ensuring accuracy and relevance in outputs.

 ### Architecture Diagram